gillham/C64/c64assem/README.md

 Eventually there will be some [examples](examples) and [documentation](docs) available.
 Currently these are just placeholders.

+The binary is `assembler.prg` in this repository.

+# c128assem

+Ok, I added a version for the Commodore 128 as well.
+It needs more testing but has been able to compile the same large files tested with c64assem.
+The binary is `assembler128.prg` in this repository.

+The source code is on the [c128 branch][6] of the repository mentioned above.

 # Usage

 This is a file based assembler and it can be loaded and run like any other C64 program.
 Note it is called `assembler.prg` in this repository, but you might want to rename it to just `assembler` on your C64 storage device as in the image below.